Skip to main content

 Use initial capitals for the full name Luton Council, and when shortened it is ‘the council’.

-Use Luton Council for all purposes, apart from constitutional or legal matters eg democratic services, agendas, HR, contracts.
+Use Luton Council for all purposes, apart from constitutional or legal matters such as democratic services and agendas, HR, contracts.
 In these instances, use Luton Borough Council.